asbsoft/yii2-common_2_170212/README.md

 Notes
 -----
+* Don't forget to make you own config files in config/ folder.
+  See *EXAMPLES.php files.

 * To work with views inherinance:
   - add to application config in 'components' => [ //...
       'view' => [